House Leader: Mrs Price with Muaaz

 House colour: Blue

 The houses at Avon House are named after famous people with a local connection.
 Edith Cavell’s uncle was Rector of All Saints Church, Woodford Wells.

 Each year Cavell runs a charity event in school.
 This year our chosen charity is Children in Need.

 Edith Cavell (1865-1915)

-Edith Cavell was born on 4th December, 1865 in Swardeston, a village near Norwich, where her father, the Reverend Frederick Cavell, was vicar for 45 years.
-She was the eldest of four children and was taught to always share with the less fortunate, despite her family’s meagre earnings.
+Edith Cavell was born on 4th December, 1865 in Swardeston, where her father, the Reverend Frederick Cavell, was vicar for 45 years.
 She was an accomplished artist and would collect and draw wild flowers.
 From an early age Edith displayed a natural flair for the French language which she learnt easily and quickly.
 On leaving home she had several jobs as a governess and in 1890 took such a post in Brussels.
 In 1895 Edith returned to the vicarage at Swardeston to nurse her father through an illness.
-It was this experience which led her to pursue a vocation in nursing and she trained at the London Hospital.
+This experience led her to pursue a vocation in nursing and she trained at the London Hospital.